 We include adjusted EBITDA in this report because (i) we seek to manage our business to a level of adjusted EBITDA as a percentage of net revenue, (ii) is used internally by management for planning purposes, including preparation of internal budgets; to allocate resources; to evaluate the effectiveness of operational strategies and capital expenditures as well as the capacity to service debt, (iii) it is a key basis upon which management assesses our operating performance, (iv) it is one of the primary metrics investors use in evaluating Internet marketing companies, (v) it is a factor in determining compensation, and (vi) it is an element of certain financial covenants under our historical borrowing arrangements.
-We define adjusted EBITDA as net income (loss) less benefit from (provision for) income taxes, depreciation expense, amortization expense, stock-based compensation expense, interest and other income (expense), net, impairment of goodwill, restructuring expense, external expense related to the material weakness disclosed in our FY 2017 Annual Report on Form 10-K and acquisition related expense.
+We define adjusted EBITDA as net income (loss) less (benefit from) provision for income taxes, depreciation expense, amortization expense, stock-based compensation expense, interest and other income (expense), net, acquisition related expense, contingent consideration adjustment, shareholder litigation expense, external expenses related to the material weakness disclosed in our FY 2017 Annual Report on Form 10-K, and restructuring expense.

-We use adjusted EBITDA as a key performance measure because we believe it facilitates operating performance comparisons from period to period by excluding potential differences caused by variations in capital structures (affecting interest expense), tax positions (such as the impact on periods or companies of changes in effective tax rates or fluctuations in permanent differences or discrete quarterly items), non-recurring charges (such as restructuring expense, external expense related to the material weakness disclosed in our FY 2017 Annual Report on Form 10-K, acquisition related expense and other income and expense) and the non-cash impact of depreciation expense, amortization expense and stock-based compensation expense.
+We use adjusted EBITDA as a key performance measure because we believe it facilitates operating performance comparisons from period to period by excluding potential differences caused by variations in capital structures (affecting interest expense), tax positions (such as the impact of changes in effective tax rates or fluctuations in permanent differences or discrete quarterly items), non-recurring charges and certain other items that we do not believe are indicative of our core operating activities (such as acquisition related expense, contingent consideration adjustment, shareholder litigation expense, external expense related to the material weakness disclosed in our FY 2017 Annual Report on Form 10-K, restructuring expense, and other income (expense), net) and the non-cash impact of depreciation expense, amortization expense and stock-based compensation expense.